NEX-GDDP-CMIP6

 Limitation Description

-Lower resolution The resolution is not as high compared to other bias-adjusted datasets.
+Lower resolution The resolution is relatively low compared to other bias-adjusted datasets, although it is improved compared to the GCM’s resolution.

 Expert Guidance

-The dataset has 35 different models, but not all models are available for all variables and emissions scenarios.
-The inclusion or exclusion of some models might affect the results when comparing subgroups who don’t have the same members.
+The dataset is composed of 35 different models, but not all models are available for all variables and emissions scenarios.
+Users should be careful when comparing ensembles that have a different composition.

 For details click on variable group to uncollapse

-- Precipitation (mean of the daily precipitation rate, pr) [kg m-2 s-1]
+• Precipitation (average daily precipitation rate, pr) [kg m-2 s-1]

 Data Access

-Data can be accessed through Amazon Web Services (AWS) or THREDDS.
-Instructions are available here: https://www.nccs.nasa.gov/services/data-collections/land-based-products/nex-gddp-cmip6
+Data can be accessed through Amazon Web Services (AWS) or THREDDS to allow for subsetting of the very large dataset.
+Instructions are provided by the NASA Center for Climate Simulations - NCCS.

 References